RSS

 If most words are the same pattern, you’re going to have to work on introducing new syllable structures.
 This requires some thought and careful planning.
 If you’re not naturally good at it, call in a speech-language pathologist to give you some assistance.
 (Another word of caution - Your child may not be able to do this without special coaching, and you may not be able to teach him.
 Don’t despair if you can’t get him to pronounce a new pattern.
 I had to go to college for 6 years to learn how to do it!)

-For children who did not babble or produce jargon (saying short syllable strings with inflection similar to adult speech), this step may be unrealistic for a while, since difficulties with verbal sequencing is likely the reason he is talking late.
+For children who did not babble or produce jargon (saying short syllable strings with inflection similar to adult speech), this step may be unrealistic for a while, since difficulty with verbal sequencing is likely the reason he is talking late.
 Some therapists try to teach kids to babble or jargon by modeling this for them.
 I must confess that I am horrible at this!

 Instead, I sing to them using very familiar songs.
-Singing is the best way to practice sequencing because we get help from the melodic (The technical term is “prosodic”) qualities of speech.
+Singing is the best way to practice sequencing because we get help from the melodic (the technical term is “prosodic”) qualities of speech.
 Remember all the advice about using a “sing-song” kind of voice from the What Works article?
 It’s the same idea.
 I encourage kids to sing by “bouncing” or dancing during singing.
 Sometimes I just hum the song to get them going.
-Or you could use a single syllable he can say and repeat it to the tune of a familiar song.
+You could also use a single syllable he can say and repeat it to the tune of a familiar song.
 There’s more about the benefits of singing later in this article.

-5Your child needs to hear a variety of two-word phrases before he is able to imitate them.
+5. Your child needs to hear a variety of two-word phrases before he is able to imitate them.

 What can you do to work on this at home?
 Frequently model short two-word phrases during the day.
 Try to vary your categories too.
 (See #2 above if you’ve forgotten this already!)
-Don’t get stuck always modeling, “Noun + Verb.”
-“Mommy sees.”
+Don’t get stuck always modeling Noun + Verb: “Mommy sees.”
 “Blocks fall.” “(Name) eats.”

 Vary the way you model phrases.